 Which area is best for beginner hikers?

-What if I’m visiting in April or early season?
+What if I’m visiting in early season?